methylcloud/learn-gcp/README.md

  - **Favor substance over form**
    In the interest of brevity, notes are edited and saved in Markdown format to focus on the content over the form.
  - **Allow spaced repetition learning**
    The notes are taken in a way that structure information under a question.
 This approach enables readers to test themselves and reinforce learning by using the Markdown Code Folding feature in their editor/IDE.
-This is a crude but functional method to practice spaced repetition, a scientifically proven technique to maximize memory retention over time.
+This is a crude but functional method to practice [spaced repetition][4], a scientifically proven technique to maximize memory retention over time.
 A better future approach could rely on using Anki files.
  - **Learning by doing**
    Most resources provide both theoretical and practical notes to get familiar with the technology in labs.